 Given the market froth, I think it makes alot of sense to move some idle cash into mature gold companies.
 To be clear, by mature companies I don’t mean what are called junior miners, or firms that are relatively new as the risk on these stocks is much higher.
 This idea is especially prudent given the recent slide in gold prices.

 A word of caution, though is to do your homework before any serious investment.
-There is always downside to an indirect play on an investment idea, ie gold will go up so buy a closely correlated derivative to it.
-The risk is that the company you invest in will have a problem while the overall market follows the direction of your idea, which can be a disaster investment scenario.
-For example, there could be a mining accident during a price boom that will plunge the stock value despite the scenario being correct.
-This is rare but one of the risks one must always consider.
+There is always downside to an indirect play on an investment idea.
+For example, let’s say that you believe gold prices will rise in the future, so you purchase a closely correlated derivative to it, like a gold mining stock.
+The risk is that the company you choose to invest in will have a problem while the overall market follows the direction of your idea, in short a disaster scenario.
+For example, there could be a mining accident during a gold price boom that will no doubt plunge the stock value despite the idea being correct.
+This is a rare occurrence of course.
+One way around it is to purchase an ETF with a focus on the sector that you wish to invest in.
+As far as gold goes there are several ETFs worth looking into.
+The trade off here is that ETFs will not deliver the same gains as a direct stock play.

 Take a Look at Global Stocks & Foreign Currencies